gvwilson/thirdbit/fiction/maddy-roo/index.md

 bits of slimy river weed still clinging to it in places.

 "Mmph?"
+Sindy rolled over,
-Sindy struggled in Maddy's lap.
+her head still in Maddy's lap.

-"Ssh ssh ssh," Maddy breathed in her sister's ear.
+"Ssh ssh ssh,"
+Maddy breathed in her sister's ear, her heart pounding.
 "Quiet.
 Be quiet.
 And don't… move…"

-The tentacle curled to the left, groping through the leaves toward the wall.
+The tentacle curled slowly to the left, groping through the leaves toward the wall.
-Dockety waited until it almost touched him, then stepped over it.
+Dockety waited until the last oment, then carefully stepped over it.

-The tentacle began curling the other way.
+The tentacle began to curl the other way.
 As Dockety stepped over it again,
 Maddy got to her feet as quietly as she could and pulled Sindy up beside her.